1. About this guidance

 4.1 Summary of application security

-The following table highlights how using GFE and/or GD impacts the 12 tenets on an EUD configured in line with the guidance, although these only apply to Good-enabled applications installed, rather than the whole device.
+The following table highlights how using GFE and/or GD improves or weakens the 12 principles on an EUD configured in-line with the guidance, although these only apply to Good-enabled applications rather than the whole device.
 Further technical details are provided in the following sections.
+Blank lines indicate no signficant changes to the protection provided by the underlying platform.

 |6.
 Application whitelisting||Organisations control provisioning of Good-enabled applications and can control which of these applications can share information.|